 - Exhibit a willingness to educate and engage UUCF members in their work for social change.

-The Social Justice Council may consider funding outside of these areas.
+The Lay Minister for Social Justice and the Social Justice Coordinator may consider funding outside of these areas.

 UUCF sponsor obligations